A Simple Guide to Buying a House

 Step 6: Get a Home Inspection and Appraisal

 Mortgage lenders require an appraisal and some may require two.
 By knowing the true value of the home from an appraisal, you are protected from overpaying for a property.
 A home inspection will help you evaluate whether you want the seller to fix anything on the property before closing on the sale.
 During this time, a title examination is also performed to determine whether any liens (A lien is a claim on residential property for the homeowner’s unpaid bills.
 When a lien is placed on a home’s title, it means that the owner cannot legally sell, refinance or otherwise transfer clear title of ownership to the home) exist on the property.

 Step 7: Get a Loan Decision

-When the inspection and appraisal are performed, the lender will approve or decline the loan.
+When the inspection and appraisal are performed, the mortgage lender will approve or decline the loan.
 A conditional loan approval is contingent on additional documentation and/or actions.
 In some cases, a counteroffer may be provided with alternative loan options.
-At GuardHill, we have access to over 50 investors and lenders which allows us to find the most favorable loan program for you.
+At GuardHill, we have access to over 50 investors and lenders which allows us to find the most favorable home financing terms and competitive interest rates for you.
 Click here to get started!